Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

     ![Edit product](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/EditProduct.png "[Edit product]")

-2. Click the *Files and Images* entry of the *Basic Data* attribute group, or the customer-specific attribute group in which you have defined the images.
+2. Click the *Files and Images* entry of the *Basic Data* attribute group or the customer-specific attribute group in which you have defined the images.
    The *Files and images* section is displayed.

    ![Files and images](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/PIMImageAndFiles.png "[Files and images]")